shushriya06/Sports-backend/README.md

 ## Documentation
 __Problem 1:__
 Endpoint /tour/matches returns all the matches for a given tour name.
 The endpoint latency increases linearly with the number of tours.
-Modify the endpoint to increase the performance.
+Modify the endpoint to increase the performance.<br/>
 __My Solution-__ To reduce the latency, I have opted for pagination.
 So, now the endpoint accepts `limit` and `page` as parameters and returns results as per them where `limit` is the number of responses that the service returns in one chunk and `page` is the chunk number of response that we want to get.
 The default value of `limit` is 10 and that of `page` is 1.
 Example: `http://localhost:3000/tour/matches?name=Indian Premier League, 2023&limit=2&page=1`

 __Problem 2:__
-Modify the endpoint /sport/tour/match to also return match's id, startTime and format __My Solution-__ To return these additional information, the sql query present in models corresponding to this endpoint present in `getAllSportsToursAndMatches` has been modified.
+Modify the endpoint /sport/tour/match to also return match's id, startTime and format.<br/>
+__My Solution-__ To return these additional information, the sql query present in models corresponding to this endpoint present in `getAllSportsToursAndMatches` has been modified.
 Example: `http://localhost:3000/sport/tour/match`.
 This now return match id, start time and format of the test as well along with other details.

 __Problem 3:__